pd2afconverter/pd2afconverter.github.io/pages/about.md

 The PD2AF tool is built on and further develops the logic of the previously published template-based translation from PD to AF (Vogt et al., 2013, [doi:10.1186/1752-0509-7-115](https://doi.org/10.1186/1752-0509-7-115)) which is accessible as a functionality of the SBGN-ED add-on of the VANTED editor.

-The converter and web services are are hosted and supported by [ELIXIR Luxembourg](https://elixir-luxembourg.org/), the Luxembourgish node of [ELIXIR](https://elixir-europe.org/).
+The converter and web services are hosted and supported by [ELIXIR Luxembourg](https://elixir-luxembourg.org/), the Luxembourgish node of [ELIXIR](https://elixir-europe.org/).

 ### License